Edit Content

 • Pain radiating to the back or leg

-• In case of aneurysm rupture: Sudden, severe abdominal and back pain, fainting, low blood pressure
+• In case of aneurysm rupture: Sudden and severe abdominal or back pain, loss of consciousness (fainting), and a rapid drop in blood pressure may occur.

 This last situation is a life-threatening emergency that requires immediate surgical intervention.